Cygnus X-3 as a PeVatron and the LHAASO 2025 data

-Meanwhile, the LHAASO collaboration published the measurement of an orbitally modulated photon flux from Cygnus~X-3 extending up to 4\,PeV~\cite{LHAASO}.
-In this short addendum, we discuss how these observations fit to the models employed in Ref.~\cite{Kachelriess:2025hkj}.
-First we note that the spectral shape of the measured photon flux shown in Fig.~1 points towards two components: one with a flat spectrum as expected for hadronic interactions, and another one rising at PeV energies.
+Meanwhile, the LHAASO collaboration published the measurement of a photon flux extending up to 4\,PeV from Cygnus~X-3 which shows evidence for an orbital modulation~\citep{LHAASO}.
+In this short addendum, we discuss how these observations fit to the models employed by KL25.
+First, we note that the spectral shape of the measured photon flux shown in Fig.~1 points towards two components: one with a flat\footnote{We refer always to the slope in an $E^2\d N/\d E$ plot.} spectrum as expected for hadronic interactions, and another one rising at PeV energies.
 This rise can be simplest interpreted as a threshold effect in photo-hadronic interactions, and its peak energy is compatible with interactions of CR protons on UV photons from the Wolf-Rayet (WR) companion star.
-The suppression of the photon flux at the lowest energy bin may be connected with the onset of $\gamma\gamma$ internal absorption, which peaks in the 30--300\,GeV range.
-Note also that the limits from the MAGIC collaboration~\cite{2010ApJ...721..843A,TeVPA} at lower energies are less restrictive.
+The non-observation of a photon flux at the lowest energy bin may be connected either with the onset of $\gamma\gamma$ internal absorption, but is also consistent with a roughly flat photon spectrum.
+Note also that the limits from the MAGIC collaboration at lower energies are less restrictive~\citep{2010ApJ...721..843A,TeVPA}.